Ashoka University: Academics

-Chief Minister's Good Governance Associates (CMGGA) programme
+Chief Minister's Good Governance Associates (CMGGA)

 The CMGGA programme is a collaboration between the Government of Haryana and Ashoka University.
 The associates are trained, after which they are posted in each of the 22 districts of Haryana for 12 months.
-During their tenure, they represent the Chief Minister's Office and work closely with the Deputy Commissioner and district officials to drive changes at the highest and grassroots levels of the Government.
+During their tenure, they work with the district officials to drive changes at the grassroots levels.

+Centres

+Ashoka University has various specialised centres in areas such as translation, economics, climate change, etc.

 Admissions

 The undergraduate admission procedure includes an application form, an on-spot essay, an interview, and an aptitude objective test named Ashoka Aptitude Test.
 It also accepts the SAT, one of the first universities in India to do so.
 Ashoka University is a Founding Member institution of the India Global Higher Education Alliance, which addresses how admissions policies among Indian and non-Indian institutions influence access and equity in higher education.

-Reputation

-In 2017, the university was awarded 'University of the Year' (in existence for less than 10 years) and recognised for 'Excellence in Internationalization,' at the 4th Federation of Indian Chambers of Commerce and Industry (FICCI) Higher Education Excellence Awards 2017.

-In 2019, EducationWorld ranked Ashoka University 2nd in top 100 private universities in India.

-In September 2020, the Department of Economics was ranked number 1 in India out of 239 Institutions (and 31st in Asia out of 1539 institutions) according to Research Papers in Economics (RePEc) - the international database of economics research which covers 8198 institutions and 60355 registered authors worldwide.

-Further in 2020, the World Digital Awards 2020 was awarded to Ashoka for Organisational Excellence in Education.
-The university was also among 12 universities to get E-Learning Excellence for Academic Digitisation (E-LEAD) certification from QS IAUGE.

-In 2024, Ashoka University secured the top spot in Indian Institutional Ranking Framework (IIRF) rankings for private universities.
+Rankings

-In 2025, the QS World University Rankings ranked the university 345th in Asia.
+In 2026, the QS World University Rankings ranked the university 396th in Asia.